craftcms/starter-next/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Significant structural or aesthetic changes should be submitted as an [issue](https://github.com/craftcms/starter-next/issues).

 ## License